History of Rajasthan: Indus Valley civilisation

-Kalibangān (Hanumangarh)
+Kalibangān civilization

 Kalibangān is a town located in Tehsil Pilibangān in Hanumangarh district.
 It is also identified as being established in the triangle of land at the confluence of Drishadvati and Sarasvati River.
 The prehistoric and Pre-Mauryan character of Indus Valley civilization was first identified by Luigi Tessitori at this site.
 Kalibangan's excavation report was published in its entirety in 2003 by the Archaeological Survey of India, 34 years after the completion of excavations.

 The report concluded that Kalibangan was a major provincial capital of the Indus Valley Civilization.
 Kalibangan is distinguished by its unique "fire altars" and world's earliest attested "ploughed field".It is around 2900 BCE that the region of Kalibangan developed into what can be considered a planned city.

 The Kalibangan pre-historic site was discovered by Luigi Pio Tessitori, an Italian Indologist (1887–1919).
 He was doing some research in ancient Indian texts and was surprised by the character of ruins in that area.
 He sought help from John Marshall of the Archaeological Survey of India.

 The excavation unexpectedly brought to light a twofold sequence of cultures, of which the upper one (Kalibangan I) belongs to the Harappan, showing the characteristic grid layout of a metropolis and the lower one (Kalibangan II) was formerly called pre-Harappan but is now called "Early Harappan or antecedent Harappan".
 Other nearby sites belonging to IVC include Balu, Kunal, Banawali etc.

-Ganeshwar (Sikar and Jhunjhunu)
+Ganeshwar civilization

 Ganeshwar is located near the copper mines of the Sikar-Jhunjhunu area of the Khetri copper belt in Rajasthan.
 The Ganeshwar-Jodhpura culture has over 80 other sites currently identified.

 The period was estimated to be 3000–2000 BCE.
 Historian Ratna Chandra Agrawala wrote that Ganeshwar was excavated in 1977.
 Excavations revealed copper objects including arrowheads, spearheads, fish hooks, bangles and chisels.
 With its microliths and other stone tools, Ganeshwar culture can be ascribed to the pre-Harappan period.